drewfranklinaustin/proxmox-in-chrome-os/README.md

 First step run ubuntu in windows for linux subsystem

+Then goto your windows store and search and install GWSL once its installed run it from your start menu so it's running in the background

+now go back to your ubuntu terminal

 in ubunut run sudo apt-get install lxc

 sudo snap install core